njegg/nexthop/README.md

 # nexthop
 ## Work in progress

-Small game made writen in assembly for MASM assembler
+Small game writen in assembly for MASM assembler

 Process of compiling and running inside dosbox automated